 - A declaration of a state of emergency would end 14 days after it is declared unless the Premier declares an earlier end to it or it is extended by Cabinet for an additional 14 day period.

 - If recommended by the Premier, the legislature can extend the emergency for additional periods of no more than 28 days.

 - The Premier would have to report to the legislature within 120 days after an emergency ended to explain the criteria used to declare the emergency.

 - The legislature may disallow a declaration of a state of emergency by resolution.

 - Fines may be rendered of up to $10 million for corporations, $500,000 for directors and officers, and $100,000 for individuals, for failing to comply with an emergency order or interfering with a person acting under an emergency order.
 Fines may be increased for those who profited from the offence.

-The County of Lambton met the Essential Level of preparedness on December 31, 2004 as required by Ontario Regulation 380/04 and has continued to build upon the basic requirements ever since.
+The County of Lambton first met the Essential Level of preparedness on December 31, 2004, as required by Ontario Regulation 380/04, and continues to develop its emergency management program.

-As identified above, a key component of the Emergency Management and Civil Protection Act is fostering public awareness of local hazards and risks and how citizens can prepare to respond to emergencies related to those risks.
+A key component of the County's emergency management program is fostering public awareness of local hazards and risks, and how citizens can prepare to respond to emergencies related to those risks.

-At the September 7, 2005 meeting of County Council, Senior EMO Area Officer Steve Beatty presented certificates of completion to all of Lambton's communities.
-Pictured here is 2005 Warden Pat Davidson receiving Lambton County's certificate from Mr. Beatty.
-Legislation requires that communities continue to be certified each year.
+At the September 7, 2005 meeting of County Council, EMO Area Officer Steve Beatty presented certificates of completion to all of Lambton's communities.
+Pictured here in 2005, is then-Warden Pat Davidson receiving Lambton County's certificate from Mr. Beatty.
+Legislation requires that communities be certified each year.